hnz1102/simple_markdown_viewer_for_windows/README.md

 ## Installation

-1. Download the latest "MarkdownViewer.msi" from the [releases page](https://github.com/yourorganization/markdown-viewer/releases)
+1. Download the latest "MarkdownViewer.zip" from the [releases page](https://github.com/hnz1102/simple_markdown_viewer_for_windows/release/MarkdownViewer.zip)
-2. Double-click the downloaded MSI file
+2. Uncompressed the zip file and double-click the downloaded MSI file
 3. Follow the installation wizard instructions to complete the installation
 4. After installation, you can launch the application from the Start menu or desktop shortcut